HacktheHill/tracker-app-2024/README.md

 When you hit `enter` after doing `git commit`, it will trigger a [Git Hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) managed by [Husky](https://typicode.github.io/husky/), which triggers a [Commitlint](https://commitlint.js.org/) command to verify that your commit message meets the specified guidelines.
 Any messages that do not follow the specification will be rejected with feedback locally.

-In order to ease the process of writing commit messages, we've configured [Commitizen](https://commitizen-tools.github.io/commitizen/) to guide you through the process of writing a commit message interactively.
+In order to ease the process of learning the specification and writing compliant commit messages, we've configured [Commitizen](https://commitizen-tools.github.io/commitizen/) to guide you through the process of writing a commit message interactively.
 You can run `pnpm commit` to use this tool.
 This will guarantee that your commit messages are formatted correctly.

 With time, writing conventional commit messages will become second nature and you will no longer need to use Commitizen :)